-I opened Sydney Gay Counselling in 2003 with a mission to improve the mental health and relationships of LGBTQI+ people.
+I opened Sydney Gay Counselling in 2003 with a mission to improve the mental health and relationships of LGBTQIA+ people.

-As a gay man, I intimately understand many of the challenges and issues that you may be facing as an LGBTQI+ person.
+As a gay man, I intimately understand many of the challenges and issues that you may be facing as an LGBTQIA+ person.

-Over the last two decades, I’ve worked with a wide range of LGBTQI+ issues including:
+Over the last two decades, I’ve worked with a wide range of LGBTQIA+ issues, including: